 A report from the US Institute of Medicine (McGlynn, McDonald & Cassel, 2015) concluded that most patients will experience a diagnostic error within their lifetime.
-When looking at records of new diagnoses for spinal epidural abscess in the US Department of Veteran Affairs, Bhise et al (2017) found that as high as 55.5% of patients experienced diagnostic error.
+When looking at records of new diagnoses for spinal epidural abscess in the US Department of Veteran Affairs, Bhise et al (2017) found that up to 55.5% of patients experienced diagnostic error.
 The Quality in Australian Health Care Study found that 20% of adverse events were due to delayed diagnosis (Wilson et al, 1999).
 Around 32% of clinical errors have been found to be caused by clinician assessment, particularly the clinician’s failure to weigh up competing diagnoses (Schiff et al, 2009).
-Even when using the most conservative of the above estimates, this illustrates the large scale of the diagnostic error when extrapolated to the population of patients.
+Even using the most conservative of theseestimates, the scale of the diagnostic error is substantial when extrapolated to the population of patients.
 Diagnostic errors have also been found to lead to longer hospital stays and even increased patient mortality (Hautz et al, 2019).

 Diagnostic error is by no means the sole cause of medical incidents.
 There are a number of factors tied to the wider work environment, culture and technology that can contribute to incidents and errors.
 A lot of these factors are challenging to isolate and emulate in an experimental setting.
 By understanding the individual factors of the diagnostic process however, we may better understand how sociotechnical and environmental factors interacts with and amplifies individual contributors to diagnostic error.
 Gaining a greater understanding of the causes of diagnostic error can have important implications for future interventions within healthcare settings.

-One account of diagnostic error is that they can stem from cognitive biases during the diagnostic decision making process, such as primacy (Frotvedt et al, 2020) or recency (Chapman, Bergus & Elstein, 1996) biases.
-While it seems intuitive that classical decision making biases affect those in healthcare too (Restrepo et al, 2020), the empirical evidence is scant, particularly when showing that these biases contribute to medical errors (van den Berge & Mamede, 2013).
-One example of past literature looking at classical decision biases attempted to automatically detect uses of heuristics and biases by dermatologists, with examples of satisficing bias (premature closure) and anchoring were found, but with very few examples of others such as availability and representative biases found (Crowley et al, 2012).
-One type of bias that has manifested in more experimental findings is overconfidence.
+diagnostic error can stem from cognitive biases during the diagnostic decision making process, such as primacy (Frotvedt et al, 2020) or recency (Chapman, Bergus & Elstein, 1996) biases.
+While it seems intuitive that classical decision making biases affect those in healthcare too (Restrepo et al, 2020), the empirical evidence of impact for medical decision making is scant, (van den Berge & Mamede, 2013).
+One example from dermatologylooked found examples of satisficing bias (premature closure) and anchoring were found, but few examples of others such as availability and representative biases (Crowley et al, 2012).
+One type of bias that has manifested in more experimental findings is overconfidenceREF?.

-Confidence
+The impact of Confidence

 At this point, we shall revisit the scenario presented at the start of this section.
-In summary, a patient is presenting with a set of symptoms that requires doctors to assign a diagnosis in order to guide future treatment.
-As part of the deliberation around the diagnosis, one of the doctors presents their opinion that the patient has suffered a pneumothorax.
-When presenting this opinion, they do so with a high level of confidence, meaning that they describe themselves as being nearly certain that their assessment of the patient is the correct one.
-Due to their high confidence, this doctor’s opinion is difficult for others to disagree with.
+In summary, a patient is presenting with a set of symptoms requiringdoctors to assign a diagnosis to guide future treatment. one of the doctors confidently presents their opinion that the patient has suffered a pneumothorax..
+The certainty with which the diagnosis is suggested makes if more difficult for others to disagree with.